ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 With react in style, you can use JSON files or javascript objects to keep track of your styles.
 Need to set a timeout for something to happen when an animation finishes?
 Place that time in a style constant and use it in both your style and your code.
 From then on you can change that one number, and the animation time will reflect in your code and in your css.

-Another benefit of this is that it's self documenting.
+Another benefit of this approach, is that it's self documenting.

 {% highlight javascript %}